rubymonsters/ruby-for-beginners/source/22-control_flow.md

 Now Ruby is ready to evaluate line 2.
 It finds that we are using the operator `+`, on the value that is assigned to the variable `number`, which is `3`.
 In order to do that Ruby first evaluates the thing that is on the right hand side of the operator, which in our example, again, is a number.
-Ruby will therefor create the number (an instance of the class `Fixnum`), this time with the value `2`.
+Ruby will therefore create the number (an instance of the class `Fixnum`), this time with the value `2`.